dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 ### Discussions

-Topics or questions from the community (welcome at any point during the call)
+Topics or questions from the community (welcome at any point during the call) ​Question: I'm trying to perform some custom operations in DSC.
+I can now do something simple using the Scripts resource.
+But I can't use parameters with that.
+Considering my mediocre DSC skills, what's the next, slightly more sophisticated, option I should explore for my custom operation?

 We are also available on the **Virtual PowerShell User Group** _#DSC_ channel.
 For information on how to join, see https://dsccommunity.org/community/contact/